rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 First, thank you!

-Second, tell me in what way you would like to contribute, and to what project task or need.
+Second, "[email me](mailto:rrovetto@terpalum.umd.edu)" and say in what way you would like to contribute, and to what project task or need.

 You can contribute by supporting the project in the following general ways.